 As stated, the Audit Committee oversees, in an advisory capacity, the activities of the City Auditor and the Office of the City Auditor and assists the City Commission in its supervision of the audit function.
 The bylaws of the Audit Committee are located at Code of Ordinances, Article XIII, Chapter 2.
 They provide the operating framework for the committee and the Office of the City Auditor operations.
 The Audit Committee is intended to be an intermediary between the City Commission and the City Auditor to prevent any undue pressure that might be exerted by a Commissioner in the selection of audit projects.
 The Audit Committee is responsible for recommending the selection of external auditors to the City Commission and negotiating the fee for the annual financial audit.

 The Audit Committee is comprised of three members who are appointed by the City Commission.
-Committee members are Pamella Butler (Aegis Business Technologies), Karen Stanford (Retired from state government and university teaching), and Paul Brown (Florida Institute of CPAs).
+Committee members are Pamella Butler (Aegis Business Technologies), Matthew Hansard (Thomson Brock Luger & Company), and Paul Brown (Florida Institute of CPAs).